jouellnyc/UART/rainbow/README.md

 - These are all using the same type of configs as all of the previous individual UART projects, the only difference is they are all connected together now.

 ## Full Micropython Examples
-- -See the repos's code - The ordering of the MCUs are just like the ascii diagram and each MCU's directory starts with an integer.
+- See this repos's code.
+The ordering of the MCUs are just like the ascii diagram and each MCU's directory starts with an integer.
 Apart from that you just need to upload the 'lib' directory.
 - You could change the order to however you like as well, but you'd need to be mindful of the UART connections.

 ## Takeaways/ Learnings